 The earth that is touching the Holy body in the tomb is the most sacred

 I am going on a pilgrimage – the Umrah – next week Insha-Allah.
-First, we will travel to Madina, the amazing city where even the angels tread humbly, where saints and sinners flock to express loyalty and love.
+With the blessed month around the corner where saints and sinners flock to express loyalty and love.
 The blessed city, the pure city and the protected city.
 Here I whet my appetite for the holy sanctuary and I hope it inspires us to spend time there.
 It’s not a holiday but holy days.

 The virtues of visiting the Madina